lawrencesun/octopress-blog/source/_posts/2013-12-19-set-up-octopress.markdown

 date: 2013-12-19 02:13:05 +0000
 comments: true
 categories: Octopress

+keywords: octopress, wordpress, markdown, git
+description: How to set up Octopress Blog and the advantages of Octopress blog.
 ---

 I have a blog built by powerful Wordpress and quite like it.
 There are plenty of great plugins and themes to help you customize blog.